Synthetixio/simulation/simulation/README.md

 There will be three components to this simulation:

-* The agents themselves; possible future players:
+* The agents themselves. possible future players:
     * market makers
     * arbitrageurs
     * day-trading speculators